 - Only targeting participants that meet all technical requirements.

-- Implementation of our Environmental Conditions Detection API by panel(s).
+- Implementation of our Environment Detection API by panel(s).

 - Optimizing the study invites to maximize the acceptance rate amongst respondents.